bit4mind/anon-service/README.md

 reconfigure resolvers and relays before each reactivation of the service or you can stop the service without deleting the data and then reactivate it faster without having to install the requirements again and reconfigure DNS traffic.
+In the next version will be added the possibility to install and enable the script as a real service at startup

 Usage: